Bennyboiii/Ricing-Repo/README.md

 <b>NUMBER 1:</b> PyVisV1, a desktop visualizer. everything is explained in the code itself, you can import everything
 in the code yourself, this may change once i figure out how to use this bloody site.
 Meanwhile here is the comment at the start of the program.

+WINDOWS USERS:
+ - python 3.8 is required to run this
+ - pip3 install pygame pyaudio numpy
+ - you may need to install visual studio C++ (Version 14+)

+MACOS USERS:
+ - python 3.8 is required to run this
+ - pip3 install pygame pyaudio numpy

 PyVis developed by Ben Cochrane

 This program is a visualizer which